This is my review of our backyard pool after the first year of use! Lots of landscaping pictures and before and after pictures!

 And here’s that same view today.
 To put it in perspective, each wall is four feet tall.
 You can see some of our trees (especially the evergreens) have really started to take off already!

-A view from the other side.
+A view from the other side of the yard.

 Here you can see a bit more of the landscaping we added to the second tier wall.
 If it looks like the sun was starting to set, it was.
 I have the hardest time getting good photos of the pool area during the day.
 The sun is just so harsh!
 The drawback to taking them so late is that you get that warm glow from the sunsetting.
 But, I think you get the point 😉

 We are so happy we decided to add the waterfall.
 The sound is so peaceful and just ups the relaxation factor so much!
+Feels almost like a spa pool!

 Conversation Set | Dining Set | Outdoor Curtains | Striped Towels | Lounge Chairs (also here) | Striped Pillows (also here) | Navy Blue Pillows (square) | Navy Blue Pillows (lumbar) Umbrellas | Planters | Wicker Garbage Can